-Stakeholder Engagement (D1)
+Stakeholder Involvement (D1)

-Stakeholder engagement is a key part of planning and developing smart energy programs.
-Your utility should engage internal and/or external stakeholders to investigate what social and environmental issues they consider to be most important to inform utility decisions.
+Stakeholder involvement is a key part of planning and developing smart energy programs.
+Your utility should involve internal and/or external stakeholders to investigate what social and environmental issues they consider to be most important to inform utility decisions.

-Utilities should describe and/or attach supporting materials, examples, or documentation of how they engage internal/external stakeholders in developing "smart energy" goals and/or plans.
+Utilities should describe and/or attach supporting materials, examples, or documentation of how they involve internal/external stakeholders in developing "smart energy" goals and/or plans.